 NEARY: Its true that some of the bells and whistles in kids' book apps can be distracting, says Elizabeth Bird.
 She's a librarian at the New York Public Library, who's come up with some criteria for evaluating children's book apps.
 She says it's important that all the artwork and interactive features in an app are well-integrated with the story.
 Obviously not all apps are equal, says Bird, but the ones that get it right can take a book to a new level.

-Ms. ELIZABETH BIRD (Senior Librarian, New York Public Library): They allow you to do things that you really couldn't do before.
+ELIZABETH BIRD: They allow you to do things that you really couldn't do before.
 For example, there's a wonderful "Peter Rabbit" app that's out right now, which sort of turns "Peter Rabbit" into a virtual pop-up book.
 And you can go beyond that.
 I mean, there're apps where you can touch a word, it will pronounce it for you - but it could pronounce it for you in any language, so you could learn a language a second way by using one of these picture book apps.

 NEARY: Bird doesn't believe apps are about to overtake books.
 She says kids move seamlessly back and forth between traditional print books and digital books all the time.
 And if a parent wants to use a book app to distract a child, well, Bird doesn't see a problem with that either.